 - I had assumed Walley-Beckett used a writers’ room for this show but she wrote all seven scripts herself.

 - In the book Anne is 11 but here she is 13.

 SIGNIFICANCE OF THE CHANGE IN TITLE: FROM ANNE OF GREEN GABLES TO ANNE WITH AN E

 This change is a signal to the audience: Don’t think of this series as a ‘replacement’ for Anne of Green Gables.
 Consider it an addition.

 The title also clues us in on a slight change in focus.
 Anne Shirley in the classic has always been disappointed with her plain name, preferring something she considers more romantic, like Cordelia or Penelope.
-More is made of this quirk in Anne With An E, highlighting one of Anne’s psychological weaknesses: She is nobody but she wants to become someone.
+More is made of this quirk in Anne With An E, highlighting one of Anne’s psychological shortcomings: She is nobody but she wants to become someone.